 How long does it currently take to get a passport?

 If you don't need same-day service, you might be able to apply for your passport through normal, routine service.
-According to the State Department, passport applications (first-time applications and renewals) currently take between four and six weeks.
+According to the State Department, passport applications (first-time applications and renewals) currently take between 10 and 13 weeks.
 Expedited applications at the Minneapolis Passport Agency can take up to three days.
-Expedited applications through a passport acceptance facility take two to three weeks.
+Expedited applications through a passport acceptance facility take 5 to 7 weeks.
 These processing times may change, so please check the State Department website for the most up-to-date processing times, and please allow extra processing time for your passport.
 The best way to ensure on-time delivery of your passport is to apply early and pay for expedited processing if necessary.

 Current travel requirements

 When traveling by air between the United States and any other country, including Mexico, Canada, the Caribbean, or Bermuda, you are required to present a U.S. passport.
 This applies to everyone, including newborns, infants, and children.
 The only exceptions are:

 - U.S. citizens on active duty with the U.S. Armed Forces traveling with military IDs and travel orders;

 - U.S. citizen merchant mariners traveling in conjunction with maritime business with U.S- issued Merchant Mariner Documents;